 Increasing access to prevention efforts is an important part of reducing behavioral health disparities.
-Use this section to enter information about technical assistance and/or guidance that you provided to your high-need communities to increase access to prevention efforts for their identified disparate subpopulations.
+Use this section to enter information about technical assistance and/or guidance you provided to your high-need communities to increase access to prevention efforts for their identified disparate subpopulations.
 Be sure to consider this as it relates to implementation of policies, practices, and/or programs to address behavioral health disparities.

 Data Item Response Options Content Guidance and Related Definitions Briefly describe the specific strategies implemented to address behavioral health disparities in your high-need community(ies).
 Include any information on how you, as the grantee, are supporting its/their progress.
 Free text The field accepts up to 3,000 characters.
 If you used a planning model, please briefly describe the model you are using and how you are ensuring your high-need community(ies) integrated it into its/their approach to addressing behavioral health disparities.
-If you did not use a planning model, enter "n/a" for not applicable.
-Free text The field accepts up to 3,000 characters.
-Note: You will report general updates in the Implementation section.
+If you did not use a planning model, enter "n/a" for "not applicable."
+Note: Report general updates in the Free text The field accepts up to 3,000 characters.
+Implementation section.
 Information reported here should be specific to behavioral health disparities.

-Data Item Response Options Content Guidance and Related Definitions From the list below, please select the strategies you developed and implemented to ensure that your high-need communities understand and are using the National CLAS Standards.
-Increased participation of disparate and subpopulations on advisory boards and workgroups Developed strategic partnerships and collaborations with the goal of preventing behavioral health disparities among disparate and subpopulations Increased capacity and readiness of highneed communities to prevent behavioral health disparities among identified disparate and subpopulations Implemented diverse cultural health beliefs and practices Used preferred languages Addressed health literacy and other communication needs of all disparate and subpopulations Other Select all that apply.
+Data Item Response Options Content Guidance and Related Definitions From the list below, please select the strategies you developed and implemented to ensure that your high-need communities understand and are using the National Culturally and Linguistically Appropriate Services (CLAS) Standards.
+Increased participation of disparate and subpopulations on advisory boards and workgroups Developed strategic partnerships and collaborations with the goal of preventing behavioral health disparities among disparate and subpopulations Increased capacity and readiness of high-need communities to prevent behavioral health disparities among identified disparate and subpopulations Implemented diverse cultural health beliefs and practices Used preferred languages Addressed health literacy and other communication needs of all disparate and subpopulations Other Select all that apply.
 If you select "Other," enter a description of the strategy.
 The field accepts up to 250 characters.

-How are communities documenting and monitoring use of National CLAS Standards?
+Data Item Response Options Content Guidance and Related Definitions How are communities documenting and monitoring use of National CLAS Standards?
 Free text The field accepts up to 3,000 characters.